search close

 Time ranges can be specified in a number of ways using the from and until keys.

-Queries on the Requests page of the console are limited to a maximum time range of 7 days.
+Queries on the Requests page are limited to a maximum time range of 7 days.
 Queries greater than a 7 day period will not yield any results.
-For example, if you wanted to see results from 2 weeks ago, your query would need to use from:-21d until:-14d, which would be a 7 day window.
+For example, if you wanted to find results from 2 weeks ago, your query would need to use from:-21d until:-14d, which would be a 7 day window.
 A query of just from:-21d would not yield any results as that would be a 21 day window.

 Relative time